The Ultimate Guide to MSR Tents

 The most asked question when our sun and weather-shielding Rendezvous Sunshield tarps are deployed is “Where’d you get that?”
 Their relatively giant size seems anything but minimalist, but they become essential basecamp tools for anyone that has one, serving up protection that can be viewed as minimalist or decadent.
 It just depends on how you use them.

 At just 3 lb 4 oz, the 120 makes a minimalist, backcountry-friendly refuge for up to four.
 Alternately, bring it along to simply provide a covered cooking area or sunshade on a short backpack—you’ll be getting decadent vibes all day long.

 The 200 easily covers a full-size picnic table with its 200 square feet of protection and is minimalist only relative to the enormous coverage it provides.
-At 6 lb, its lightweight fabric packs efficiently in car, van or river boat and is just what you need to protect you and a small army of friends from sun and rain, anywhere you like.
+At 6 lb, its lightweight fabric packs efficiently in a car, van or boat and is just what you need to protect yourself and a small army of friends from sun and rain, anywhere you like.

 Each features a polyurethane and silicone-coated nylon fabric for reliable protection and comes with two poles for setup.
 You can even add more poles to increase the standing-height area or create any number of configurations that suit your needs.
 And a pro tip: follow the simple directions for a much faster set-up.

 MSR tents are the stuff of legend.
 Back in 1973, residents of Seattle were treated to MSR founder Larry Penberthy’s homemade wind tunnel—a tent strapped to the back of a pick-up truck—hurtling at 60 m.p.h. down the highway.
 That same kind of scrappy, “real world” testing and design are the way MSR tents have always been built, and it continues today.